AmpliconSuite/.github/profile/README.md

 Wraps the input preparation steps (PrepareAA.py), AA and AC analysis in one workflow containing our current best practices.
 Please use AmpliconSuite-pipeline to invoke AA instead of trying to run AA as a standalone module.
 PrepareAA applies multiple filters to ensure that the collection of seed regions AA takes as input are properly identified.

 ### AmpliconRepository
 [AmpliconRepository.org](https://ampliconrepository.org) is an online platform for community sharing of AmpliconArchitect outputs and classification files.
-Developed in collaboration between members of the Vineet Bafna lab, Jill Mesirov's lab and the GenePattern team at UC San Diego.
+Developed in collaboration between members of Vineet Bafna's lab, Jill Mesirov's lab and the GenePattern team at UC San Diego.

 ## Other utilities
 **[CycleViz](https://github.com/AmpliconSuite/CycleViz)**: Create circular visualizations of AA-identified focal amplification substructures, such as for ecDNA, and optionally show user-supplied genome track annotations.
 Can also support non-AA derived genome visualizations given a bed file.